-4.4.2.1.
+4.4.3.1.
 DMZ

-Choose "Advanced Setup→NAT→DMZ" in Figure 4-15, you can configure the DMZ host in the next screen.
+Choose "Advanced Setup→NAT→DMZ" in Figure 4-18, you can configure the DMZ host in the next screen.
 A DMZ (demilitarized zone) is a host between a private local network and the outside public network.
-It allows outside users to access to a server that has company data directly.
+It prevents outside users from getting direct access to a server that has company data.
 Users of the public network outside the company can access to the DMZ host.